 - Check playgrounds where your children play.
 Look for hazards, such as rusted or broken equipment and dangerous surfaces.
 Report any hazards to the school or appropriate local office. - Teach children that pushing, shoving or crowding while on the playground can be dangerous. - Dress appropriately for the playground.
 Remove necklaces, purses, scarves or clothing with drawstrings that can get caught on equipment and pose a strangulation hazard.
 Even helmets can be dangerous on a playground, so save those for bikes. - Little kids can play differently than big kids.
 It is important to have a separate play area for children under 5.

-Falls are the most common type of playground injury, accounting for more than 75 percent of all playground-related injuries.
-Lack of or improper supervision is associated with approximately 45 percent of playground-related injuries.
+for more than 75 percent of all of or improper supervision is associated with approximately 45 percent of playgroundrelated injuries.